 If RAID is activated, two indicators on each of the hard-drive carriers provide information on the status of the SCSI hard drives.
-RAID can be enabled either by using ROMB on the expansion-card cage or by using a RAID card connected to the backplane.
-See Figure 1-3 and Table 1-3.
+RAID can be enabled either by using ROMB or by using a RAID card connected to the backplane.
+See Figure 1-2 and Table 1-3.
 The SCSI backplane firmware controls the drive power-on/fault indicator.

-Figure 1-3.
+Figure 1-2.
 SCSI Hard-Drive Indicators